 Apparently, after the election, we're getting some insight into these updates that Obama was livid and apoplectic and viewed his loss as a personal insult.

-And Hillary Clinton, he describes as a failed soulless campaigner.
+And Hillary Clinton, he describes as a failed, soulless campaigner.

-In spite of all of his efforts to spy all over the campaign.
+And he could not believe that Donald Trump won, in spite of all of his efforts to spy all over the campaign.

-Uh, and I'll tell you, you know, Mark Penn is trying to call out the sound for the Democrats.
+And I'll tell you, you know, Mark Penn is trying to call out the sound for the Democrats.

-They're not gonna listen.
+They're not going to listen.

-You know, he's saying uh uh Trump's not a dictator, but Nadler is our political system is being weaponized against itself.
+You know, he's saying Trump's not a dictator, but Nadler is.

 You know, good for Barr because not in 206 years has that committee ever allowed anyone else to ask questions during an investigative hearing.